SimonMcLain/Project_Repository_Programming_and_Scripting_2018/README.md

 This feature has resulted in the Iris data becoming extremely popular with students of Data Analytics when learning.
 Data Analytics is the science of using computers and computer programming to transform information into knowledge, and potentially into action.
 For instance, if significant numbers of people in California start viewing a particular widget on Amazon, Amazon's computer programs will automatically ship said widgets to a local warehouse, in readiness for orders being placed, not when orders are placed, before, without human intervention at any stage.
 See d) below.

-Broadly speaking there are four stage of development within Data Analytics, below in order of increasing degree of automation and business value:
+Broadly speaking there are four stages of development within Data Analytics, below in order of increasing degree of automation and business value:
  a) Descriptive Analytics: 'this' just happened
  b) Predictive Analytics: 'this' might happend
  c) Prescriptive Analytics: based on the data you should do 'this'